piRGoif/itop-gravatar/README.md

 Person.picture attribute HTML rendering.
 If no picture are already loaded, then a Gravatar call using the Person.email value as email is done.

-This means that for every Person object with no picture defined, the image will be loaded from Gravatar service.
+This means that for every Person object with no picture defined and having an email, the image will be loaded from Gravatar service.
 This will change rendering in all iTop screens like lists, form details, extended portal.

 ## ✔️ Requirements